decipher2k/Bluetooth-Controller-Proxy/README.md

 <br>
 The sourcecode is still a mess. (don't look at it! you have been warned!) <br>
 <br>
-There are now two versions existing:
+There are now two versions existing:<br>
-Reliable Input: Buttons will allways be pressed, but input is slower Fast Input: Fast input, but sometimes button presses can get lost
+Reliable Input: Buttons will allways be pressed, but input is slower<br>
+Fast Input: Fast input, but sometimes button presses can get lost<br>
 <br>
 Installation:<br>
 1.)
 Install the android app<br>